Nadia Reisenberg: Music career

 Reisenberg gave concerts in the 1920s, particularly with her sister Clara Rockmore, but in 1930 went to study again and chose Josef Hofmann as a tutor.
 Reisenberg's most important concert activity took place in the 1940s.
 She was especially praised for her series of concerts encompassing all the piano concertos by Mozart, played (with Alfred Wallenstein conducting) for WOR, which was broadcast in the 1939/40 season.
 These concerts "made radio history".

 Reisenberg continued to perform until the end of her life, and appeared at Carnegie Hall a total of 22 times.
 While she usually appeared as a soloist with the New York Philharmonic, she gave two recitals at the venue: an all-Tchaikovsky program on 13 November 1943, in commemoration of the 50th anniversary of the composer's death, and another of unknown repertoire on 21 November 1947.
-From 1955-1983, Reisenberg was a member of the piano faculty of the Mannes School of Musici.
+From 1955 to 1983, Reisenberg was a member of the piano faculty of the Mannes School of Music.
 In later years, Reisenberg taught at the Juilliard School and was a frequent juror for the Leventritt Competition.